econoalchemist/Whirlpool/05_Whirlpool-Post-Mix-Spending.md

 The transaction has four outputs and two of them are the same size, one 690,000 sat spend and one 690,000 sat decoy.
 To an external observer they can not tell which outputs belong to the entity in control of any of the inputs.

 ## Post-Mix Spending Tools - Ricochet
-Ricochet is a Post-Mix spending tool that creates multiple hops between the inital sending transaction and the final destination.
+Ricochet is a Post-Mix spending tool that creates multiple hops between the initial sending transaction and the final destination.
 This technique can be useful when sending bitcoin to a destination where the receiver will snoop back through your transaction history to determine if there is something about your UTXO they don't like.
 Often times this type of behavior is carried out by exchanges or some merchants; read [this](https://6102bitcoin.com/coinjoin-flagging/) article by 6102 for more details on CoinJoin flagging.
 There is no industry standard that these flagging companies adhere to, they will arbitrarily decide how many hops back is within their own risk tolerance.
 But the 5 hops that Ricochet provides seems to be doing the job.
 Sparrow Wallet does not support Ricochet transactions.
 Samourai Wallet collects a 100,000 sat fee for this service.

 To compose a Ricochet transaction in Samourai Wallet: